bvobart/ceiLED/ceiled-driver/ReadMe.md

 ### Getting / Setting colours

-Getting:
-- `get TARGET`: gets the last command with which colours were set, i.e. any of the commands below

 Setting:
 - `set TARGET solid RED GREEN BLUE`: sets the target channel(s) to the colour specified by the RGB values.
-- `set TARGET solid RED GREEN BLUE, TARGET RED GREEN BLUE, TARGET RED GREEN BLUE`: sets multiple target channels to their respective colours.
-Comma-separated list of targets and colours.
+- `set TARGET solid RED GREEN BLUE, TARGET solid RED GREEN BLUE, TARGET solid RED GREEN BLUE` ... : sets multiple target channels to their respective colours.
-- `set TARGET fade RED GREEN BLUE MILLIS INTERPOLATION?`: sets the target channel(s) to fade from their current colour to the target colour specified by the RGB values.
-This fade will take MILLIS milliseconds to complete and use the specified interpolation type (linear or sigmoid, defaults to linear).
+- `set TARGET fade RED GREEN BLUE MILLIS INTERPOLATION`: sets the target channel(s) to fade from their current colour to the target colour specified by the RGB values.
+This fade will take MILLIS milliseconds to complete and use the specified interpolation type (linear or sigmoid).
-- `set TARGET fade RED GREEN BLUE, TARGET RED GREEN BLUE, TARGET RED GREEN BLUE MILLIS INTERPOLATION?`: sets multiple target channels to fade from their current colour to the target colours specified by the RGB values.
-This fade will take MILLIS milliseconds to complete and use the specified interpolation type (linear or sigmoid, defaults to linear).
-Comma separated list of targets and respective target colours.
+- `set TARGET fade RED GREEN BLUE MILLIS INTERPOLATION, TARGET fade RED GREEN BLUE MILLIS INTERPOLATION, TARGET fade RED GREEN BLUE MILLIS INTERPOLATION` ... : sets multiple target channels to fade from their current colour to the target colours specified by the RGB values.
+This fade will take MILLIS milliseconds to complete and use the specified interpolation type (linear or sigmoid).
+Will use the last millis and interpolation type specified.
+Specifying fades that take different amounts of time is not supported yet.

 Keywords:
 - `TARGET` = all | 0 | 1 | 2 | ... | n (where n is the amount of channels that are available on the device) | 0,2,3 (comma separated channel numbers up to n)
 - `RED` = `GREEN` = `BLUE` = red, green or blue value, within 0 and 255
 - `MILLIS` = fade duration in milliseconds
 - `INTERPOLATION` = `linear` or `sigmoid`.
-Optional, defaults to linear.

 Examples:
 - `set all solid 255 255 255`
 - `set 1 solid 255 255 255`
-- `set all fade 255 0 255 500`
+- `set all fade 255 0 255 500 linear`
-- `set all fade 255 0 255 500 sigmoid`
+- `set all fade 255 0 255 800 linear, 1 fade 0 255 0 1000 sigmoid` Result: fade to magenta on 0 and 2, fade to green on 1.
+Both in 1000 ms using sigmoid interpolation.
-- `set all fade 255 0 255, 1 0 255 0 sigmoid` Result: fade to magenta on 0 and 2, fade to green on 1.
+- `set all fade 255 0 255 500 sigmoid, 1 solid 0 0 0` Result: 500 ms long sigmoid fade to magenta on 0 and 2, solid black on 1.

-TODO:
-- Implement pca9685 driver
+Future:
 - Use this for DEBUG driver (or just run it in a terminal that is not VSCode's): https://gist.github.com/AndrewJakubowicz/9972b5d46be474c186a2dc3a71326de4